Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Tuning the Properties of Generated Photon Pairs

 \subsection{Methodology}

-Previously, methods of tuning the properties of down-converted photon pairs were often difficult to use, and at best inconvenient.
+Previously, methods of tuning the properties of bi-photon pairs were often difficult to use, and at best inconvenient.
 Our proposed technique draws from the findings of previous authors and pulls them together.
-First, we use the important approximation that Valencia \textit{et al.} \cite{Shi} use that allows us to write the phase matching sinc function as an exponential that has the same width at $1/e^2$ of the intensity ($1/e$ of the field amplitude),
+First, we approximate \cite{Shi}

-where the constant $\alpha=0.455$.
-Equation~(\ref{Eq:sinc_exponential}) can be used to represent the joint spectral amplitude of the biphoton (the modulus square of the mode function, Eq.~(\ref{Eq:Mode_function}) above) as
+where $\alpha=0.455$.
+This allows us to find an approximate expression for a unit-purity condition.
+We include corrections to account for inaccuracies of this approximation.
+Equation~(\ref{Eq:sinc_exponential}) can be used to represent the JSA of the bi-photon (the modulus square of the mode function, Eq.~(\ref{Eq:Mode_function}) above) as

-The more general form, written in terms of the three fields' frequency detunings, is shown in Eq.~(\ref{Eq:JSIgeneral}).
+The more general form, written in terms of the three frequency detunings, is shown in Eq.~(\ref{Eq:JSIgeneral}).
 Using the expressions for $\Delta k_y$ and $\Delta k_z$ above [Eq.~(\ref{Eq:Delta_ky}) and Eq.~(\ref{Eq:Delta_kz}), respectively], we have

 and